 MFA Writing Sample (Creative Portfolio)

 If you are applying to the MFA Creative Writing program, you should submit a research paper (see above for further details) and ALSO a portfolio of your creative work.
 The creative portfolio should consist of literary writing of a single genre–poetry, fiction, or nonfiction, and may contain a group of poems, one or more short stories, personal essays, or chapter excerpts from longer works of prose.
 Please specify the genre at the top of your submission.
-Submissions which exceed the page limit will not be considered.
+Submissions that exceed the page limit will not be considered.
 Creative writers, of course, should also submit their best work–a group of poems, a short story, a novel chapter.
 The writing sample should demonstrate clearly that you can do the work that will be required of you in the program–specifically that you can integrate theory and/or criticism into your own arguments.